paget82/loan-data-pipeline/README.md

   tests, but the generator and extraction scripts (`generate_data.py`, `extract_exchange_rates.py`) have no dedicated unit tests (e.g. verifying the amortization formula, retry/backoff logic, or UUID determinism).
-- **dbt docs / lineage** – `dbt docs generate` would produce an interactive lineage graph and column-level documentation, useful for onboarding and impact analysis, and could be published via GitHub Pages.